Lake Texoma: Private development initiatives

 The Lake Texoma Lodge, built in 1951, officially closed its doors on December 1, 2006.
 The lodge was in poor repair, resulting in a steady decline in the facility's use.
 The lodge has since been demolished.

 Section 3182(j) of the Water Resources Development Act of 2007, authorized USACE to convey approximately 900 acre of land at Lake Texoma to the city of Denison, Texas.
 The provision was backed by U.S. Congressman Ralph Hall (R) as an economic development initiative.
 The sale is to be at fair market value and the city of Denison is responsible for all costs associated with the transaction (costs for completing NEPA compliance documentation, surveys, appraisals, USACE administrative costs, etc.).
-The city in turn intends to sell the property to George Schuler, a local developer, for the creation of a private residential and recreational development on the conveyed land and adjacent land already owned by Mr. Schuler.
+The city in turn intends to sell the property to George Schuler, a local developer, for the creation of a private residential and recreational development on the conveyed land and adjacent land already owned by Schuler.
 The eventual development may result in as many as 10,000 residents locating in the Grandpappy Point area.